 Also known as Male Orgasmic Disorder, this happens when a man takes uncomfortably long to orgasm.
 Some men with this disorder are completely unable to climax at all.
 Either of these situations can make sex an unpleasantly stressful experience.

-Using marijuana may trigger Male Orgasmic Disorder for some men; for others who already have the disorder, smoking weed may worsen their condition.
+Using marijuana may trigger Male Orgasmic Disorder for some men; for others who already have the disorder, smoking or drinking weed may worsen their condition.
 One recent research study showed that men who used cannabis every day were four times more likely to struggle to orgasm.

-Even though some men say that smoking marijuana makes them excited for sex in the moment, we know that using too much reduces* the amount of the male hormone – testosterone – flowing through your blood.
+Even though some men say that smoking marijuana makes them excited for sex at the moment, we know that using too much reduces the amount of the male hormone – testosterone – flowing through your blood.

 This means that using marijuana over the longer term could lead to a loss of libido.